zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    -  members of the Zephyr Security Subcommittee

-   -  other as proposed and ratified Zephyr Security Subcommittee, who will also have the authority to remove others
+   -  others, as proposed and ratified by the Zephyr Security Subcommittee

    -  the reporter

-   -  Ability to add other users for individual issues
+-  Members of this Security Group have the authority to add or remove other users for individual issues.

 -  Zephyr Security Subcommittee meetings have to review the embargoed bugs on every meeting with more than three people in attendance.
 Said